Diagnosing and Treating Vertebral Osteomyelitis

 Treating vertebral osteomyelitis usually involves non-surgical management, and primarily involves intravenous antibiotic treatment.
 Antibiotics are typically used for 4-6 weeks, although that duration can be extended if you’re dealing with something other than a staph infection.
 During this time, you will also likely be advised to rest and wear a brace to help stabilize the spine while it recovers.

-Twin Cities Spine Surgery
+MN Spine Surgery